 “But, Admiral – I think they mean to surrender.
 They’re not armed – they’re just trying to not drown!”

 “You think they’ll hesitate to strangle you with their bare hands?” she hissed at Rell.
 Then, to her crew, she repeated, “GUN THEM DOWN!”
-The device crackled at the volume and vehemence of her voice.
+The device crackled with distortion from the volume and vehemence of her voice.

 Bullets and mortar were released from the guns lining the facing side of the Skyfire.
 The waters beside the dock ran red with Horde blood.
 The utter violence of it made even Lycaohn swallow hard, but he reminded himself there were no innocents here – only soldiers, only murdering Horde.
 Had they given anymore thought to the innocents killed in Gilneas?
 Or Theramore?